synyx/fakedata/README.md

 ## TODO
 * Tests ;-)
-* Improve default configuration settings in case of missing config properties
+* Introduce docker mountpoints for config and data